 Maintaining strict deadlines is sometimes difficult for the applicants who are dependent on the attorneys to send them reminders.
 The attorneys are further dependent on the software’s and other work force that act as the support staff.
 Sometimes, due to docketing error or clerical error or error in communication or some medical exigency one can miss a time-line, although the intention is not to miss the deadline.

 Now, are the courts and the Indian Patent Office considerate to such condition of an applicant, lets analyse.
-The two cases that form the backbone for this analysis is Nokia Corporation Deputy Controller of Patents and Designs [W.P.
+The two cases that form the backbone for this analysis is Nokia Corporation v Deputy Controller of Patents and Designs [W.P.
 No.2057 of 2010 and M.P.No.1 of 2010 – High Court of Madras] (Nokia case), and Nippon Steel Corporation v Union of India [W.P.
 (C) 801 of 2011 – High Court of Delhi] (Nippon Steel case).

 Nokia Case: